Strong Passwords and Protocols

 [5] Use a different passphrase for each account – don’t reuse the same one in different places.

-[6] Don’t store your passphrases on your computer – use an online password manager.
+[6] Don’t store your passphrases on your computer – use an online password manager (there are many options to choose from).

 Observing these practices will help to secure your environment.